geetha995/GameEngine/README.md

   -> Once the package is installed, it will appear in your project and you can start using it.

+# Unity version
+ Current unity versions up to date are 2021.1,2020.3 LTS,2019.4.LTS.

+  I already worked with unity so I had the version of 2020.3.41f1.

  # Usage
    When the W key is pressed the character starts walking.